Veskel01/nest-up-fastest-validator/README.md

 Fastest-Validator module for Nest.JS based on the fastest-validator package.

-> **Warning**
+## Deprecated

-> This package is deprecated and will be removed.
+- This package is deprecated and will be removed.
 Use this instead: https://www.npmjs.com/package/@fizbix/nest-fastest-validator

 ## Version 2.0.0